godotengine/godot-docs/tutorials/plugins/editor/making_plugins.rst

          # Erase the control from the memory
         dock.free()

-Note that while the dock will initially appear at its specified position, the user can freely change its position and save the resulting layout.
+Note that, while the dock will initially appear at its specified position, the user can freely change its position and save the resulting layout.

 Checking the results